The Learning Center at PARI offers continuing education opportunities for students, researchers, educators, and organizations.

 Internships & Individual or Small Group Projects

-The internships offered are opportunities to gain real experience in any of the wide range of topics that are conducted at LCAP.
+The internships offered are opportunities to gain real experience in any of the wide range of topics that are conducted at Learning Center at PARI.
 Student interns are usually college undergraduates but can be graduate students as well.
 Once the learning goals are established, a mentor is paired with the student to guide their exploration.
 Interns are unpaid and the path they take is largely based on their own interests.
-LCAP will work with educational institutions to document internships and provide school credit, if available.
+The Learning Center will work with educational institutions to document internships and provide school credit, if available.
 Work may be done on-site or remotely.
 When appropriate, lodging and food may be provided for interns.
 Topics can include things like:

-- Partnering with LCAP staff or volunteers to gain experience in a variety of skills including hospitality and food service, event planning, marketing, trail maintenance, site maintenance, security, or computer hardware and software upkeep.
+Partner with the Learning Center’s staff or volunteers to gain experience in a variety of skills including hospitality and food service, event planning, marketing, trail maintenance, site maintenance, security, or computer hardware and software upkeep.

 Students at the college undergraduate or graduate level are eligible to apply for Research Fellowship positions.
 These fellowships are sponsored by individuals, organizations, or grants, and have very specific goals for the student to fulfill.
 They include a stipend and room and board.
 GPA requirements apply and recommendations from instructors are required.
 Topics are designed to give a taste of what a career in the related field might be like, and may have a product or resource to be created as part of the fellowship.